 6. Attracting reviews

 Each year, the BrightLocal Local Consumer Review Survey shows us how important genuine customer reviews are to businesses.

-The most recent survey (2020) found that 76% of consumers trust online reviews as much as personal recommendations.
+The most recent survey (2023) found that 76% of consumers “regularly” read online reviews when browsing for local businesses.
 In addition, positive reviews make 94% of consumers more likely to use a local business.